SciML/ModelingToolkit.jl/docs/src/basics/Events.md

 The integrator can also be manipulated more generally to control solution behavior, see the [integrator interface](https://docs.sciml.ai/DiffEqDocs/stable/basics/integrator/) documentation.
-In affect functions we have that
+In affect functions, we have that
 ```julia
 function affect!(integ, u, p, ctx)
     # integ.t is the current time